Where do you get a marriage license?

 A marriage may not take place in New York State between an ancestor and descendant, a brother and sister (full or half blood), an uncle and niece or an aunt and nephew, regardless of whether or not these persons are legitimate or illegitimate offspring.

 Information regarding previous marriages must be furnished in the application for a marriage license.
 This includes whether the former spouse or spouses are living, and whether the applicants are divorced and, if so, when, where and against whom the divorce or divorces were granted.
-A certified copy of the Decree of Divorce or a Certificate of Dissolution of Marriage may be required by the clerk issuing the marriage license.
+The clerk issuing the marriage license may require a certified copy of the Decree of Divorce or a Certificate of Dissolution of Marriage.

 One or both parties to a marriage may elect to change the surname by which he or she wishes to be known after the marriage by entering the new name in the appropriate space provided on the marriage license.
 The new name must consist of one of the following options: